d12frosted/elpa-mirror/nongnu/subed-readme.txt

     A prefix argument sets the number of milliseconds for the current session (e.g. `C-u 1000 M-[ M-[ M-[' decreases start time by 3 seconds).
-  • Move the current subtitle or all marked subtitles forward (`C-M-n') or backward (`C-M-p') in time without changing subtitle duration.
+  • Move the current subtitle or all marked subtitles (`subed-move-subtitles') forward (`C-M-n') or backward (`C-M-p') in time without changing subtitle duration.
 A prefix argument sets the number of milliseconds for the current session (e.g. `C-u 500 C-M-n C-M-n' moves the current subtitle 1 second forward).
   • Shift the current subtitle forward (`C-M-f') or backward (`C-M-b') together with all following subtitles.
 This is basically a convenience shortcut for `C-SPC M-> C-M-n/p'.